1891 New Orleans lynchings: Assassination of David Hennessy

 On the evening of October 15, 1890, New Orleans police chief David Hennessy was shot by several gunmen as he walked home from work.
 Hennessy returned fire and chased his attackers before collapsing.
 When asked who had shot him, Hennessy reportedly whispered to Captain William O'Connor, "dagos" (a derogatory term for Italians and others of Mediterranean heritage).
-Hennessy was awake in the hospital for several hours after the shooting, and spoke to friends, but did not name the shooters.
-The next day complications set in and he died.
+Hennessy was awake in the hospital for several hours after the shooting and spoke to friends but did not name the shooters.
+The next day complications set in, and he died.

-There had been an ongoing feud between the Provenzano and Mantranga families, who were business rivals on the New Orleans waterfront.
+There had been an ongoing feud between the Provenzano and Matranga families, who were business rivals on the New Orleans waterfront.
 Hennessy had put several of the Provenzanos in prison, and their appeal trial was coming up.
-According to some reports, Hennessy had been planning to offer new evidence at the trial that would clear the Provenzanos and implicate the Mantrangas.
-If true, this would mean that the Mantrangas, and not the Provenzanos, had a motive for the murder.
+According to some reports, Hennessy had been planning to offer new evidence at the trial that would clear the Provenzanos and implicate the Matrangas.
+If true, this would mean that the Matrangas, and not the Provenzanos, had a motive for the murder.
 A policeman who was a friend of Hennessy's later testified that Hennessy had told him he had no such plans.
 In any case, it was widely believed that Hennessy's killers were Italian.
 Local papers such as the Times-Democrat and the Daily Picayune freely blamed "Dagoes" for the murder.